 Adventure Parks and fun activities near Cancun

-12. Swim in an underground river
+12. Swim in the underground river of Xcaret

 There are several theme parks in the Cancun region where you can experience great adventures.
 That might not sound THAT exciting at first – at least I thought so until I was there for the first time.
 The theme parks in the area are among the most beautiful in the world and have been awarded many international prizes.
 So you can be really looking forwards to a visit.